The Program

 Mark II weekend

 The season concludes with the Mark II weekend.
-This is a 3-day weekend in March, held at Boyne Mountain.
+This is a 3-day weekend in March.
 A highlight is the Mark II banquet on Saturday night, in which all of the season trophies are given out.

 Be sure to get tickets for the Saturday night banquet.
 A roast-beef and chicken buffet provides tasty nourishment, while we socialize, look at the 1000+ photos taken during the season, drink more nourishment from the cash bar, and applaud those who receive seasonal world cup trophies and team trophies.
 Also, this is where all the equipment and goodies donated by our sponsors are handed out.
 Your banquet ticket includes a raffle ticket.
 Drawings result in awards of skis, boots, poles, sunglasses, helmets, season passes, and many ski and sport-related items.